astier/model-free-episodic-control/README.md

 ```
 python main.py
 ```
 You can change the hyperparameters directly in the *main.py* file.
 A result-directory will be created where the agent's results will be stored.

-If desired the agents Q<sup>EC</sup> table can also be stored by setting:
+The trained agent can be saved to the hard-drive by setting:
 ```
 SAVE_QEC_TABLE = True
 ```
+The stored Q<sup>EC</sup>-table can then be used to load the agent back into memory.

-**Warning:** The Q<sup>EC</sup>-tables can become very big very quick (several gigabytes) depending on the action-buffer-size.
+**Warning:** The Q<sup>EC</sup>-tables can become several gigabytes large depending on the action-buffer-size and the training-time.

 ## Notes
+- VAE is not implemented.
+Only random projection.
 - Currently, the algorithm might still do not work exactly like in the paper.
 - The agent is trained on the CPU and not GPU.
-- VAE is not implemented.
-Only random projection.